weaponofchoice/westerkaatje/content/plugins/broken-link-checker/readme.txt

 1. Reactivate the plugin.
 Your settings will be retained from the previous version.

 == Changelog ==

+= 1.9.3 =
+* Tested on WP 3.8.1 and WP 3.9-beta2.
+* Added an option to sort links by link text.
+May produce unexpected results for links that have multiple copies with different anchor text.
+* Added a Vietnamese translation.
+* Added file-based logging for debugging purposes.
+Logging can be enabled in the "Advanced" section of the plugin settings page.
+* Added a "Auto-Submitted: auto-generated" header to notification emails sent by the plugin.
+This should prevent "out-of-office" auto-responders and similar software from responding to these emails.
+* Added domain-based rate limiting to the HTTP checker module.
+* Throttled background parsing by about 40% to reduce overall resource usage.
+* Fixed (probably) a long-standing bug related to encoding international characters in link URLs.
+* Fixed a typo in the Polish translation.
+* Made the error message that's displayed when trying to network-activate the plugin more useful.

+= 1.9.2 =
+* Fixed several UI/layout issues related to the new WP 3.8 admin style.
+* Fixed HTML entity codes showing up in confirmation messages in when running a localized version of WP (only affects some languages).
+* Fixed the "dismiss this notice" link URL not being HTML-escaped.
+* Fixed a couple of cross-site scripting vulnerabilities related to the sort direction query argument not being properly validated and the bulk action form not escaping the current URL.
+* Updated Hebrew translation.
+* Updated French translation.
+* When you dismiss a link, the dismissed link counter is now updated right away instead of on page reload.

 = 1.9.1 =
 * Updated Dutch, German, Chinese and Portuguese translations.